cloud66/help-old/_posts/stack-add-ins/load-balancer.md

 <div class="notice">
 	<h3>Note</h3>
-	<p>This feature is only available if you have deployed using a cloud vendor.</p>
+	<p>This feature is only available if you have deployed using a cloud vendor, and for non-development stacks.</p>
 </div>

 ## Add a load balancer